nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Natural language processing
 * Able to view tasks in day, week, month, year views
-* Syncs with calendars
+* Sync with calendars
 * Use shading to intensity of tasks
-* Supports fixed and floating time zones for events
+* Support fixed and floating time zones for events

 **Weakness**